eclipse-ibeji/freyja/docs/quickstart.md

 # Appendix A

 This appendix lists the sample adapters that are provided in this repository.
-These are self-contained and don't require anything outside of this repository to be set up.
+These are self-contained and do not require anything outside of this repository to be set up.
 More detailed adapters which interface with external components can be found in the [Ibeji Example Applications repository](https://github.com/eclipse-ibeji/ibeji-example-applications).

 ## Digital Twin Adapters